tauri-apps/tauri-docs/docs/guides/building/windows.md

 ## Supporting Windows 7

-By default the Microsoft Installer does not work on Windows 7 because it needs to download the Webview2 bootstrapper if the runtime is not installed, which might fail if TLS 1.2 is not enabled in the operating system.
-Tauri includes an option to embed the Webview2 bootstrapper, see the [section below](#embedding-the-webview2-bootstrapper).
+By default the Microsoft Installer does not work on Windows 7 because it needs to download the Webview2 bootstrapper if not installed (which might fail if TLS 1.2 is not enabled in the operating system).
+Tauri includes an option to embed the Webview2 bootstrapper (see the [Embedding the Webview2 Bootstrapper](#embedding-the-webview2-bootstrapper) section below).

 Additionally, to use the Notification API in Windows 7, you need to enable the `windows7-compat` Cargo feature: